Techno-Philes/basic-hangman-game-with-java/README.md

 Have fun with the game and building it!

-Any suggestions, comments and improvements are welcome.
+Any suggestions and improvements are welcome.